QuentindiMeo/goodnight.py/README.md

 &nbsp;&nbsp; :bookmark_tabs:&nbsp; **General Information**

 - Your preferences are automatically saved upon the first launch unless specified otherwise *(see above: `-i`)*.
-  - Settings will be set based on parameters; if none is provided, they will be based on the preference file; if there is none, CLI will be ask you to set them.
+  - Settings will be set based on parameters; if none is provided, they will be based on the preference file; if there is none, the CLI will ask you for them.
 - `-b` and `-n` are mutually exclusive.
 If both are provided, the program will exit with an error.
 - A file named [source.log](./assets/source.log) serves as the default source file for phrases, emoji and nicknames.
   - You may create your own `.log` source file *(see above: `-s`)*.
 Open the default source file to see how to format it.